t4upl/java-streams-workshop/README.md

 You may not:
 - Put this repository to any company or closed repository
 - Modify any part of this repository
-- Present content of this repository as your own work
+- Present content of this repository as your own work or work of your organization
 - Use this repository to organize paid workshops

 You must:
 - Include link and information about author of this repository whenever you are using or building on contents of this repository

-In case of questions about the licence feel free to contact me: https://www.linkedin.com/in/patryk-drabi%C5%84ski-1a6209a6/
+In case of questions feel free to contact me: https://www.linkedin.com/in/patryk-drabi%C5%84ski-1a6209a6/

 I retain right to change licence of this repository at any time in any way.